Zabzx/Static/README.md

 # Static
-Fictional responsive Electronic Store Website that has some JavaScript.
+Fictional responsive Electronic Store Website that has some JavaScript for responsiveness and a filterable list of items.